rust-unofficial/awesome-rust/README.md

 * [wezterm](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer
 * [WinterJS](https://github.com/wasmerio/winterjs) - A secure JavaScript runtime built with SpiderMonkey and Axum
 * [zellij](https://github.com/zellij-org/zellij) - A terminal multiplexer (workspace) with batteries included
+* [SwitchShuttlej](https://github.com/s00d/switchshuttlej) - A simple and effective way to manage commands shortcuts in macOS

 ### Audio and Music

 * [dano](https://github.com/kimono-koans/dano) - A hashdeep/md5tree (but much more) for media files